www.stalkvictims.info

 FIREARMS

 Long guns are best restricted to defensive use inside a safe room as they not suitable for concealed carry or one handed use (if a hand/arm is injured/disabled) and harder to keep control of during a struggle than a handgun.
-Pump, lever and bolt action rifles and shotguns work well for people who have practiced a lot with them so rigorously operating the mechanism to reload the chamber is an automatic reflex, but everyone else is better off with a revolving chamber (e.g., Rossi Circuit Judge) or self-loading long gun.
-Casual users of manually operated firearms are prone to 'pilot error' malfunctions (they often short-stroke the action), so you must become proficient in their use if owned for defensive use.
+Manually reloaded pump, lever and bolt action long guns work well for people who have practiced a lot with them so rigorously operating the mechanism to reload the chamber is an automatic reflex, but everyone else is better off with a revolving chamber (e.g., Rossi Circuit Judge), self-loading or double-barrel long gun.
+A double-barrel long gun only holds two rounds, but you can fire these two rounds as fast as you can pull the trigger while they are simple, robust, and very reliable.

-A defensive firearm may have features you desire and feel good when handled, but it is always best to test fire them before you buy them as you may find they are unreliable, uncomfortable to fire, or have a characteristic you do not like.
-It may be possible to modify a firearm to make it more to your liking, such as modifying or replacing the grip or fitting a lighter or heavier trigger spring if you find the trigger pull is too heavy or too light.
+A defensive firearm may have features you desire and feel good when handled, but it is always best to test fire them before you buy them as you may find it is unreliable, uncomfortable to fire, or have a characteristic you do not like.
+It may be possible to modify it to make it more to your liking, such as replacing the grip or fitting a lighter or heavier trigger spring if you find the trigger pull is too heavy or too light.
+In closing, it is very important to become skilled in the use of a defensive firearm.
+With competency comes confidence.
+One must obtain professional instruction and practice with your firearm on a regular basis in order to maintain competency, ideally in a shooting match at a gun club.

 Ruger SP101